Hebrews 10:26–39 . . .

 Clearly, what Jesus' incarnation teaches us about God’s gift of salvation is this: Endurance, in the face of public exposure and abuse (v.
 33), when possessions become lost and imprisonment occurs (v.
 34), will bring measurable and eternal reward in the heavenly kingdom to come (v.
 35).
 The believing readers were strongly urged not to throw away their confidence, since it enabled great reward — a true salvation that sustained them in their previous persecution (v.
 34).
 Just as they'd persevered during the old covenant, they now had to push on and endure so that they'd act according to God’s will, entitling them to receive the blessings he'd promised to those who remained faithful.
 The Son — made perfect in his suffering — models very well this pattern of salvation.

-If you've ever invested time, money, energy, and commitment into God's kingdom, you can be certain that the Lord has seen all that you've done and plans to reimburse you in full (v.
+If you've ever invested time, money, energy, and commitment into God's kingdom, you can be absolutely certain that the Lord has seen all that you've done and he plans to reimburse you in full (v.
 35).
 The term "be richly rewarded" is from the Greek misthapodosia, meaning a recompense, reimbursement, settlement, or repatriation.
 That Greek word conveys or implies that God will surely remember the time, love, money, patience, and so on, that you've invested in your dedicated service to him.
-He'll see to it that you're fully recompensed, receiving reimbursement for all that you've spent to accomplish the assignment he gave to you; he'll make a settlement with you for your past expenses; and he'll make sure that you receive full reparations for any damage you've sustained because of the spiritual battles you've fought for him.
+He'll see to it that you're fully recompensed, receiving reimbursement for all that you've spent to accomplish the assignment that he's given you; he'll make a settlement with you for your past expenses; and he'll make sure that you receive full reparations for any damage you've sustained because of the spiritual battles you've fought for him.

 “To Those Who Have Faith and Are Saved” (vv.
 36–39)